TGLF-WINN: Data-Efficient Deep Learning Surrogate for Turbulent Transport Modeling in Fusion: Methodology

 where \(\theta^{*}\) and \(\vy'^{*}\) are the parameters of the neural network and the prediction after training on the intermediate-augmented dataset \(\mathcal{D}_t^{*}\).

 \paragraph{Radius-Based Candidate Proposing.} To propose candidates for EIG, we sample randomly according to the input variables' distribution at different minor radius locations, which helps conserve the variation of local distribution in the transport.
+Specifically, we partition the radial domain into brackets and compute the per-bracket mean and standard deviation for each of the 31 input parameters from the full dataset metadata (see Appendix~\ref{sec:appendix:RP}).
+Candidates are then drawn from Gaussian distributions parameterized by these per-radius statistics, preserving the local correlations between input parameters that characterize different radial positions.
+This physics-informed proposing ensures that acquisition candidates reflect realistic parameter combinations at each radius, rather than sampling uniformly from the global hypercube.
 An ablation study on the use of this prior distribution information is provided in Section~\ref{sec:res:bal}.
-The detailed distribution is provided in Appendix~\ref{sec:appendix:RP}.